smartgic/shortgic/README.md

 # Shortgic

-A minimalist, and lightweight URL shortener using FastAPI and SQLAlchemy and SQLite3.
+A minimalist and lightweight URL shortener using FastAPI and SQLAlchemy and SQLite3.

 ## Installation